HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-xlogy                                  Yes      Yes      No        No       No     torch zeros                                  Yes      Yes      Yes       Yes      Yes    torch zeros_like                             Yes      Yes      Yes       Yes      Yes    torch AdaptiveAvgPool2d                      Yes      Yes      No        No       No     torch.nn AvgPool2d                              Yes      Yes      No        No       No     torch.nn BatchNorm1d                            Yes      Yes      No        No       No     torch.nn BatchNorm2d                            Yes      Yes      No        No       No     torch.nn BCELoss                                Yes      Yes      No        No       No     torch.nn
+xlogy                                  Yes      Yes      No        No       No     torch zeros                                  Yes      Yes      Yes       Yes      Yes    torch zeros_like                             Yes      Yes      Yes       Yes      Yes    torch AdaptiveAvgPool1d                      Yes      Yes      No        No       No     torch.nn AdaptiveAvgPool2d                      Yes      Yes      No        No       No     torch.nn AvgPool1d                              Yes      Yes      No        No       No     torch.nn AvgPool2d                              Yes      Yes      No        No       No     torch.nn AvgPool3d                              Yes      Yes      No        No       No     torch.nn BatchNorm1d                            Yes      Yes      No        No       No     torch.nn BatchNorm2d                            Yes      Yes      No        No       No     torch.nn BCELoss                                Yes      Yes      No        No       No     torch.nn